• Courses

 Table of Contents

-• Possible reasons why Google Tag Manager Form Submission Trigger is not working
+• Possible reasons why GTM Form Submission Trigger is not working

 • #1.
 Form submit event appears even if you have enabled “Check Validation”